Fast estimation of Kendall's Tau and conditional Kendall's Tau matrices under structural assumptions

-For large sample sizes, only the quantities $Q$, $S$ and $U$ determine the levels of variance.
-Whether the asymptotic variance contains either $S$ or $U$ is determined by which terms (corresponding to the overlapping and non-overlapping combinations of pairs) get the overhand in the summing of the proof of Theorem \ref{th:var} when dimensions tend to infinity.
+For large sample sizes, only the $Q$-type averages determine the levels of variance.
 For the diagonal, random and block estimators, the number of terms corresponding to non-overlapping combinations grow faster than the number of overlapping combinations.
-However, for the row estimator only pairs within the same row are averaged, and thus the limiting variance contains the quantity $S$ (instead of $U$).
-Furthermore, it should be noted that for every distinct $k_1,k_2$ we have $U_{k_1,k_2}^B \leq Q_{k_1,k_2}^B$ and $S_{k_1,k_2}^R \leq Q_{k_1,k_2}^R$ with equality if and only if the Kendall's taus within the diagonal blocks corresponding to $k_1$ and $k_2$ are equal to 1.
-This follows from the fact that averaging among several unbiased estimates reduces the total variance when compared to no averaging.
+However, for the row estimator only pairs within the same row are averaged, and thus the limiting variance contains the quantity $Q_{R,1}$ (instead of a hypothetical $Q_{R,0}$).